 A vital element of Simon Fraser University’s mission to be the engaged university is fostering a culture of active awareness of, participation in, and engagement with University governance.
 Governance refers to the structures and processes in place within an organization through which decisions are made; the organization’s strategic direction is defined and fulfilled; and the organization is held accountable.

 Participation in governance at SFU is an opportunity for you to be directly involved in these decision-making, implementation, and oversight processes.
-On a community level, your engaged participation in governance can lead to you making meaningful contributions to SFU’s overall direction and the creation of positive effects for present and future SFU community members.
-Participants also stand to gain experiences that help to form important foundations that can be leveraged in their personal and professional lives, within and outside of SFU, such as:
+Participants also stand to gain experiences that help to form important foundations that can be leveraged in their personal, academic, and professional lives, within and outside of SFU, such as:

 - leadership and board experience;

 - practice engaging in strategic analysis and making informed judgments;

 - familiarity with the workings of SFU in general and the post-secondary education sector more broadly; and

 - awareness and understanding of emergent challenges facing SFU and the sector.